aradiafarmer/aradiafarmer/README.md

 >**Student:** Aradia Farmer | **Instructor:** Bo Zhao | **Due date:** 4/23/2018

-The purpose of this exercise is to learn how to convert raw geospatial data from a shapefile into jeojson and topojson format.
+The purpose of this exercise is to learn how to convert raw geospatial data from a shapefile into geojson and topojson format.

 Because my team's final project is about events in Oregon, I used the tutorial's suggested dataset of Oregon counties.